- Payload CMS Large Imports: Fast Transactions & Drizzle

 Can I read back an inserted row inside the same transaction?

-With payload.db.* and returning: false, no — you explicitly skipped the re-fetch.
-With raw Drizzle, yes, you can query inside the same tx callback and the write will be visible within the transaction.
+With payload.db.*, yes — the created document is returned directly from payload.db.create() and you can use it immediately (for example, to pass the product ID to variant inserts within the same loop).
+With raw Drizzle, you can also query inside the same tx callback and the write will be visible within the transaction.
 This is useful for resolving foreign key IDs during the import.

 Conclusion